Independent-AI-Labs/AMI-DOMAINS/marketing/scripts/RESEARCH-METHODOLOGY.md

 # Research Methodology – Operational Playbook

 The marketing toolkit enforces a scripted workflow so every data point is verified, logged, and reproducible.
-Follow the stages below—manual edits to datasets are not supported.
+Follow the stages below—manual edits to datasets are not supported. **Only the Browser MCP tool is trusted for collecting content; all research must originate there.**

 ## Stage 0 · Requirements & Schema Stewardship
 1. Review the baseline requirements in `research/ai-enablers/requirements-and-schemas/requirements/initial-requirements.md`.